InterTriplete2010/FIR_Hamming_Filter_Cpp/README.md

 C# Library to calculate the coefficients of a FIR filter with Hamming window and to filter the data

 This code calculates the coefficients of the Band-pass, Band-stop, Low-pass and High-pass FIR filters.
+The file FIR_Hamming_Filter.cpp can be used to test the code.
 It also filters the data, but no zero-phase delay is applied.
 The namespace is: FIR_H_F.

 Each filter function will return a 2 rows x N coefficients 2D vector, where Row 1 = Numerator and Row 2 = Denumerator.